slyedoc/bevy_slyedoc_bvh/readme.md

 ## Notes

-Currently we are duplicating mesh data at the moment and rebuilding the bvh each frame.
-Will add refit later.
+Currently, we are duplicating mesh data at the moment and rebuilding the bvh each frame.
+Will add refit
 ## Other Resources

 - [NVIDIA Raytrace Tutoral](https://developer.nvidia.com/rtx/raytracing/vkray) This is c++ and for the vulkan extention, and it was pretty rough to get though